-- General (or Quantificational) identity and distinctness facts: These involve quantification over entities.
+General (or Quantificational) Identity and Distinctness facts: These involve quantification over entities which stand in the identity or distinctness relations.
 Examples include, (∀x)(x = x), (∃x)(x = Angela Merkel), and (∃x)(∃y)(x ≠ y).
+And

-And - Individual identity and distinctness facts: These concern the identity or distinctness of individual entities (they can be objects, properties, relations, etc.).
+Individual Identity and distinctness facts: These concern the identity or distinctness of individual entities (they can be objects, properties, relations, etc.).
 Examples include, Angela Merkel = Angela Merkel, and Angela Merkel ≠ Emmanuel Macron.